 Track Officials want to talk to you.
 Complete current lap and pull into the hot pit for consultation with the start stand.

 Black Flag All

 All manned turn stations will display standing black flags during this condition.
-Some turns will display a sign with the word ‚ all cars proceed to hot pits.
+Some turns will display a sign with the word - all cars must proceed to hot pit.
 No passing.

 Session is over.
 Complete current lap cautiously and exit via pit lane.
 Passing rules remain the same during the checkered flag lap.

 Emergency.
-Come to an immediate and controlled stop on the side of the track, in a safe location within view of a manned flag station.
+Come to an immediate and controlled stop on either side of the track, in a safe location within view of a manned flag station.
 All manned flag stations around the course may display a Red Flag.
 This means that the session has been stopped.
 No passing is allowed.

 - During red flag, all cars must pull aside from the driving line and stop.
-All drivers must remain seated with helmets on.
+All drivers must remain in their vehicle with helmets on.